Compliance

 Technology Decisions: Choosing Compliant Tools

 Many staffing agencies use specialized ATS and CRM platforms.
 Not all are AI-law compliant.
-When evaluating or auditing your tech stack:
+When evaluating or auditing your tech stack, prioritize vendors with built-in compliance features.

 Questions to Ask Your ATS/CRM Vendor